-As a new school we are fortunate to have seven spacious and very well furnished and equipped classrooms on our temporary site.
+As a new school we are fortunate to have fourteen spacious and very well furnished and equipped classrooms on our temporary site in two modular blocks.
 These have been carefully designed to ensure there is free flow from internal to external areas to facilitate our youngest children's learning through play.
+We also have a nurture resource room which we use to help support individual and groups of children at different times during the day.

-Each classroom is equipped with interactive whiteboards, stand-alone PCs and iPads to develop the children's IT skill and enhance every aspect of the school curriculum.
-We also have a large Learning Resource Centre (LRC) which includes a library and IT suite.

-The site is deceptively spacious and is being developed all the time, and has a number of mature trees and outdoor play areas, including an exciting adventure playground made out of natural resources.
+Each classroom is equipped with interactive screens and whiteboards and stand-alone PCs. iPads and Chromebooks are also used to develop the children's IT skills and enhance every aspect of the school curriculum.
+We have a hall in our KS1 building which is used for Breakfast and After School Clubs, lunch and indoor PE.
+The site has been significantly developed over the past six years.
+There are a number of mature trees and outdoor play areas, including an exciting adventure playground made out of natural resources.
+We continue to make the most of our stay on our temporary site but are looking forward to moving to our permanent site on Mapledurham Playing Fields.